AlfiGoyal/WordFinder/README.md

 Spun up an Amazon EC2 instance(you could work on any linux machine).Also, I am using Python 2.7.14.

 ## Approach
-I started my script by retrieving the local dictionary words present in the location /usr/share/dict/words.
+I started my script by retrieving the local dictionary words present in the location /usr/share/dict/words and saving all the words of length greater than three(length four or more) to a list called ```dictWordsGreaterThanFour```.
 Next I input my string.
 I could use string of any length and height.
 The string should be given in similar format:
 ```
 '''
 A T L L F U V D E Y O B Z V D